 Service Plan Action % Complete RAG Status Direction of Travel Commentary HS/A039: Finalise physical upgrade work to sheltered housing complexes.
-90% R • All planned works have been completed to sheltered housing complexes with the exception of Gwenog Court.
+90% R All planned works have been completed to sheltered housing complexes with the exception of Gwenog Court.
 Works completed this year have included the upgrading of fire doors and fire detection equipment to high risk properties which brings building up to the latest compliance specification.
 Works for this site have been ordered and the door sets are currently being

-Service Plan Action % Complete RAG Status Direction of Travel Commentary HS/A040: Carry out a 85% Of fraver manufactured prior to installation in April/May 2018/19.
+Service Plan Action % Complete RAG Status Direction of Travel Commentary HS/A040: Carry out a review of the delivery model for sheltered housing in light of changes to Supporting People funding.
+85% R manufactured prior to installation in April/May 2018/19.
 We will continue to upgrade sheltered housing complexes in 2018/19 through the completion of the modernisation of communal areas as outlined within the Housing and Building Service Plan.
-Unfortunately the Housing Learning review of the delivery model for sheltered housing in light of changes to Supporting People funding.
-R Information Network are not able to deliver their research findings until 30th April 2018.
+Unfortunately the Housing Learning Information Network are not able to deliver their research findings until 30th April 2018.
 Once received, the results will be considered by the Regional Integrated Health & Social Care partners after which, the sheltered housing service model will be reviewed in consultation with Members and tenants.
-As a result of this slippage this action will be carried forward into the next financial year, however, the time frame for completion will need to be extended until the end of 2019/20 to reflect the amount of work involved.
+As a result of this slippage this action will be carried forward into the next financial year, however, the time frame for completion will need to be extended until the end of 2019/20 to reflect the review of the delivery model for sheltered housing in light of changes to Supporting People 0.00 R Information Network are not able to deliver their research findings until 30t April 2018.
+Once received, the result will be considered by the Regional Integrated Health & Social Care partner after which, the sheltered housing service model will be reviewed consultation with Members and tenant As a result of this slippage this action will be carried forward into the nex- financial year, however, the time frame for completion will need to be extended